 Special connections for the roof purlins had to be developed and fabricated for this project.
 On two sides of the roof, 18 roof purlins were originating from a common location.
 8 of the purlins were ended before reaching the origin of the array; transferring their loads to the remaining 10 members.
 The purlins were connected to a steel bracket at the origin of the array.
 The bracket was designed to minimize appearance and express the wood.

 The roof structure was supported with a steel frame.
 The steel frame allowed for numerous large and small fenestrations around the perimeter of the chalet, and aided in the speed of construction (necessary to avoid significant delays with and costly snow removal).
 The steel frames also served as part of the lateral force resisting system for the structure.
 The large snow load coupled with the potential for high seismic ground accelerations resulted in the need for steel moment frames to resist lateral forces.

-The exposed cantilevered concrete deck presented challenges for Nishkian Monks.
+The exposed cantilevered concrete deck presented additional challenges.
 The large front roof overhang was determined to not afford shelter for snow accumulation on the deck.
 The deck was therefore designed for the same 380 psf snow load as was used for the roof.
 To support the heavy self-weight of the structure and the snow load, steel beams and braces encased in concrete were used.
 The encased steel frames were tied back to interior concrete shear walls on the lower level to resist overturning forces from the cantilevered deck.

 A final design challenge for this project was engineering a foundation to resist the concentrated accumulation of snow loads and self-weight of the structure.
 Low soil bearing capacities resulted in large, unconventional sized (as compared to similar sized structures) continuous footings.